Santa María de Guía de Gran Canaria: Geography

 The coastline is defined between Caleta de Arriba until the mouth of the Barranco de Moya.
-The coasts are rocky due to erosion, cliffs predominate, although with exceptions such as San Felipe beach, which in summer is covered with sand.
+The coasts are rocky due to erosion, cliffs predominating, with exceptions such as San Felipe beach, which in summer is covered with sand.

 Climatology

 The climatic conditions of Santa María de Guía derive from its northern position.
 Thus, there are three altitudinal steps, which are: